The mechanism for creating "dynamical gravastar" black hole mimickers also explains formation of "little red dots": A model for red dot formation based on the structure of dynamical gravastar black hole mimickers

-In this section we propose an alternative mechanism for the formation of red dots.
-Like the ``black hole star'' proposal, it is a variant on conventional black hole ideas.
+In this section we propose a new mechanism for the formation of red dots.
+Like the models reviewed in \cite{Matthee}, it is a variant on conventional black hole ideas.
 But the redness in our proposal results not from absorption of energetic radiation by an opaque surround with subsequent re-emission at red wavelengths, but rather from the gravitational redshift of initially energetic radiation as it climbs out of the deep gravitational potential well associated with the gravastar.
-Moreover, in our proposal the source of the initial energetic radiation is not the violent accretion of matter by a central black hole, but rather the latent energy released in the first order phase transition to negative matter energy density at pressures above pjump, as postulated in the dynamical gravastar model.
-A brief sketch of this mechanism for ``dot'' formation was given in a post-publication Appendix C added to arXiv:2504.18690v4.
-We elaborate on our sketch in this section by studying a simple model for dynamical gravastar growth.
+Moreover, in our proposal the source of the initial energetic radiation is not primarily gravitational energy released by the accretion of matter on a central black hole, but rather the latent energy released in the first order phase transition to negative matter energy density at pressures above pjump, as postulated in the dynamical gravastar model.

-Consider an initially small dynamical gravastar embedded in a medium of hydrogen gas, from which it grows in mass by accretion.
+Consider an initially small dynamical gravastar embedded in a matter medium (likely hydrogen), from which it grows in mass by adiabatic accretion.
+When infalling matter equilibrates with the interior of the dynamical gravastar, our postulate implies that the ultra high pressure causes the matter to undergo a phase transition to a state of negative energy density, incrementally adding to the pre-existing gravastar interior negative energy density.
+This is accompanied by emission of latent energy as radiation that diffuses off to infinity, emerging highly red shifted, giving the observed ``red dot'' signature.
 We assume the accretion is slow enough that the gravastar growth is quasi-equilibrium, in the sense that it can be approximated by a sequence of equilibrium structures described by the TOV equation Mathematica notebook of \cite{adler1}.
 The specific model for which we present results has $\beta=0.01$, and units of length chosen to make pjump=1.
 The sequence of structures is then generated by considering a sequence of central pressures $p(0)$ starting from just above pjump, and trending to the largest value for which we could get reliable computational results from the Mathematica notebook.
 We will see that these central pressure values correspond to an increasing series of gravastar mass values $M$.